 - Black sesame seeds for garnish

-- Add the cauliflower to THE food processor and puree, adding more water to reach the desired consistency.
+Add the cauliflower to the food processor and puree, adding more water to reach the desired consistency.
 Stir in the white miso.
-Serve warm in a bowl garnished with some black sesame seeds.
+Serve warm in a bowl garnished with parsley and some black sesame seeds.